Jane Colden: Personal life

-Colden married Scottish widower Dr. William Farquhar on March 12 1759.
+Colden married Scottish widower Dr. William Farquhar on March 12, 1759.
 She died seven years later at the age of 41; in the same year her only child died.
 There is no evidence that she continued her botanical work after her marriage.

 Visitors to her family home noted that Colden made excellent cheese and she recorded them in the document Memorandum of Cheese made in 1756.

 Legacy

 Americans did not become aware of Colden's manuscript until 75 years later when Almira Hart Lincoln Phelps stated that another female botanist before her was the first American lady to illustrate the science of botany.

 The Jane Colden Memorial Garden was constructed in 1957 in her home town by the Garden Clubs of Orange and Dutchess Counties containing species that she had described.
 This was at what is now Knox's Headquarters State Historic Site in New Windsor, near where she lived and worked.
 It was maintained by volunteers and, despite individual efforts, reached a poor state of maintenance in the 1990s.
 In 2014 a project was started to restore the garden.

+Sara Stidstone Gronim's article about Colden, "What Jane Knew: A Woman Botanist in the Eighteenth Century", Journal of Women's History 2007, volume 19, no. 3., received the 2008 Margaret W. Rossiter History of Women in Science Prize, awarded by the History of Science Society.